 We saw the carnage and the terror attack in Barcelona yesterday.

-And if people want to spend their time and attention on those other things right now, they can, but to me, we've got we got a lot of suffering going on here and a lot of danger that this country is facing today.
+But to me, we've got a lot of suffering going on here and a lot of danger that this country is facing today.

 And there's also a lot of corruption within our government that has yet to be resolved.

-And um I think we need to get on a more solid footing, and in the meantime, these debates can go on too.
+And I think we need to get on a more solid footing.

-And the reason I have some level of confidence, as long as the Republicans, I I actually see some mistakes like they made with healthcare unfolding, and I haven't seen the bill.
+And the reason I have some level of confidence, as long as the Republicans, I actually see some mistakes like they made with healthcare unfolding.

-I I don't see consensus building behind the scenes.
+I don't see consensus building behind the scenes.

-I'm a little worried about all of that, and and I'm not sure maybe they're gonna go for something too big and when they ought to be just going for the middle class tax cuts, the repatriation of trillions, corporate tax cuts are key.
+And when they ought to be just going for the middle-class tax cuts, the repatriation of trillions, corporate tax cuts are key.

-Energy independence creates you know, helps us with national security and millions, I mean millions of high-paying career jobs for people.
+Energy independence creates, you know, helps us with national security and millions, I mean millions of high-paying career jobs for people.

-Also lowers the cost eventually of the lifeblood of our economy.
+It also lowers the cost eventually of the lifeblood of our economy.

 Those are the things I care the most about.

-You know, building the wall has to be a big component of it because that's what one of the president's big promises is probably you know a sweet spot there with even the Republicans and the Senate to get it done.
+You know, building the wall has to be a big component of it because that's one of the president's big promises.

 All right, let's go to Chad in Texas.